-4 In the lower-left corner of viewer 2, right-click the Perspective axis label, and choose Camera 3D 1.
+4 In the lower-left corner of viewer 2, right-click the Perspective axis label, and choose Camera3D1.

-Now you are able to see the output of the camera in viewer 2.
-It is similar to looking through the camera's viewfinder.
+Now you're able to see the output of the camera in viewer 2, which is similar to looking through the camera's viewfinder.